 Refinancing the credit linked with subsidy on capital investments by the Indian government under the authority of the NABARD subsidy

-When it comes to aiding rural communities financially, NABARD plays a few distinct roles.
+When it comes to NABARD functions, it plays a few distinct roles.
 They are as follows:

 The NABARD scheme aims to provide funds for India’s rural infrastructure to enable long term irrigation practices.